 That is a logical AND between two attributes.
-Filters are very important in LDAP and mastering their syntax will help a long way.
+Filters are very important in LDAP and mastering their syntax is extremely helpful.
 They are used for simple queries like this, but can also select what content is to be replicated to a secondary server, or even in complex ACLs.
 The full specification is defined in RFC 4515.